Gib crisis: 'We're not gouging' - Fletcher CEO Ross Taylor

 On Fletcher's announcement today that it had granted 10 trademark royalty-free licences, Taylor gave background on board having different uses like moisture and a colour code so when inspectors visit sites, they can identify board in different locations.

-"So we've got a colour pallete we've registered as our colour palette.
-People are looking for help to use the same colour pallete as the same type of board.
+"So we've got a colour palette we've registered as our colour palette.
+People are looking for help to use the same colour palette as the same type of board.
 We've given licences for people to use the same colours but we don't take responsibility that the right colour is on the right board.
 We're having nothing to do with that.
-Companies with a longer position could get their own colour pallet.
+Companies with a longer position could get their own colour palette.
 It's been leaning into the problem," Taylor said.

 Oliver Mander, Shareholders Association chief executive, asked if there was concern about political involvement stemming from the Gib shortage.